aznxluvlyguy4u/wiki1/Deploy to different environments.md

 ### Production

-For the _staging_ environment there has been setup **a separate serverless config file**:
+For the _production_ environment there has been setup **a separate serverless config file**:
-`serverless-template-staging.yml` in every module.
+`serverless-template-production.yml` in every module.

-- Rename the default `serverless.yml` to `Serverless-template-dev.yml`
+- Rename the default `serverless.yml` to `serverless-template-dev.yml`

 - Rename the staging file: `serverless-template-production.yml` to `serverless.yml`